swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 When we are finished typing and press Shift+Enter, the notebook runs our command.

-Once a variable has a value, we can print it to the screen:
+Once a variable has a value, we can print it to the screen.
+We do this using a function, 'print', which can take variables containing both text or numeric data:

 ~~~
 print(weight_kg)